Foot Locker names former Ulta Beauty chief as CEO

 Foot Locker says it will maintain a presence in malls, where their referee-striped sales force has been ubiquitous for decades.

-Foot Locker, based in New York, has 2,800 stores across 28 countries and reported $9 billion in sales last year.
+The New York company has 2,800 stores across 28 countries and reported $9 billion in sales last year.
 During the second quarter, it opened 34 new stores, remodeled or relocated 24 more and closed 50.

 It also owns more than 500 Champs Sports stores and purchased West Coast shoe and athletic apparel retailer WSS in 2021 for $750 million.